majedoh/volunteers/DESIGN_DOCUMENTATION.md

-xw# Volunteers Platform - Design Documentation & Developer Handoff Guide
+# Volunteers Platform - Design Documentation & Developer Handoff Guide

 ## Project Overview
+Core Goal Alignment: Both your request and the document aim to create a centralized platform for managing volunteer opportunities and interactions for the Presidency of Religious Affairs at the Grand Mosque and the Prophet's Mosque.
+The goal is to streamline processes, improve communication, and enhance the volunteer experience.

 This document serves as a comprehensive guide for designers and engineers working on the Volunteers platform.
 The project is a Next.js-based volunteer platform that supports bilingual content (Arabic and English) with full RTL/LTR support, following a component-based architecture with a clear separation of layout, UI components, and content sections.